Green Goblin: Avataars: Covenant of the Shield

 In the miniseries Avataars: Covenant of the Shield, which takes place in an alternative universe referred to as Eurth created by the Shaper of Worlds, the Green Goblin appears as the Goblin King.
 A small, nimble creature green in color and adorned in purple rags, the Goblin King is shown to speak solely in rhyme and runs a toll booth in the Webwood, extorting goods from travelers along with his henchmen the Six Most Sinister.

+Earth-6160

+In 2023, Marvel announced that writer Jonathan Hickman would be rebooting the Ultimate Marvel universe, launching a brand new timeline beginning with the limited series Ultimate Invasion.
+This new Ultimate Universe, designated Earth-6160 will follow a married Peter Parker in his 30s.
+The Goblin will debut in the title's second issue, scheduled for release in February 2024.
+Unlike his previous Ultimate Universe counterpart, this version will take more similarities from his Earth-616 variant, such as being a man in a costume and glider, as well as taking partial inspiration from the live-action version of Willem Dafoe's Green Goblin.

 House of M

 In the Spider-Man: House of M from the 2005 Marvel comics series House of M, there are two versions of the Green Goblin.